Niemeyer-Research-Group/pyMARS/README.md

   * --run_drgep: This option will run the DRGEP method for model reduction on the given model.
 It requires a given error and target species through the --error and --target options.
   * --plot: Plots the autoignition simulations for all of the initial conditions for the original mechanism.
   * --points: Prints the range of the sampling points on the screen.
+  * --run_sa: Run a sensativity analysis after completing another reduction method.
+  * --ep_star: A float to be used as the ep star value for the sensativity analysis.

 ## License